zhenyufu/TRMM-Rain/README.md

-dataSpanish_0.7 added TRMMUsedMAP and TRMMAllMAP dataSpanish_0.8 added actual station names dataSpanish_0.8.1 changed to invalidating everythin -999 -1 and empty
+dataSpanish_0.7 added TRMMUsedMAP and TRMMAllMAP dataSpanish_0.8 added actual station names dataSpanish_0.8.1 changed to invalidating everythin -999 -1 and empty dataSpanish_0.8.2 based on 0.8.1 but added in all artrium stations
+#dataSpanish_0.8.3  added in start end date for these artrium stations

 dataCorrelation_0.1 added dry and wet correlation data